 This trekking option is less difficult than the trek to Pico Turquino, however the mountain views and scenery are just as breathtaking.
 With the visit to the Comandancia and the explanations and stories provided by the local guide, this trekking option is more interesting from an educational and historical perspective.
 While not as extreme as the Pico Turquino option, this trek is by no means an easy walk and still presents a substantial physical challenge, especially for those who do not lead a particularly active physical lifestyle.
 Despite tree cover for much of the hike, the humidity levels make for very sweaty conditions, and being in a sub-tropical cloud forest, rain showers are frequent.

-Both trekking options involve staying for one night in one of the national park's campsites in trekking huts.
+Where the trek involves an overnight stay, this is provided in one of the national park's campsites in trekking huts.
 These huts are simple multi-share wooden buildings, with up to 6 bunk beds per room.
 The capacity at each campsite is strictly controlled by the national park, and is 20 tourists per campsite.
 Each campsite has a team of staff including a cook and other park employees who work on trail and hut maintenance.
 These park employees stay in a separate hut.
 We share the huts with other hikers of both sexes and from different countries.

 Each of the bunk beds has a simple matress.
 No pillows or sheets are provided, and only a few blankets are available.
 Considering the cool night time temperatures, which can reach as low as 5 degrees Celcius (40 degrees Fahrenheit), it is advisable to bring your own sleeping bag that is adequate for these temperatures, otherwise a sleeping sheet and a good blanket.
 There are no double/matrimonial beds - only single bunk beds.